 7. Travertine flooring

 This fits into the softer varieties of stone and for this reason, it will age with a specific patina.
 When polished resembles a lost to marble.

 Good colour range and hue.
 Requires maintenance and care, since any acidic substance can develop a stain.
 Even citric juices can do that if not cleaned in time.

 8. Slate flooring

 This is layer formed type of rock which comes in different densities.
-Constitutes a good option for kitchens since in higher densities provides a good traction.
+Constitutes a good option for kitchens since in higher densities it provides good traction.
 Quite limited colour range, mostly dark green, grey and brown.

 9. Granite flooring